“Hello Geordie, long time no see.” Mike Teale welcomed an old friend.

-Elvis opened the door of the cupboard and started raking through the mess that lay inside.
+Elvis opened the door of the cupboard and raked through the mess that lay inside.

-“Maybe I don’t have to get to like him,” Marie shouted at him, “maybe I want the old Elvis back.”
+“Maybe I don’t have to get to like him,” Marie said, “maybe I want the old Elvis back.”

 “You can’t have him.
 It’s new Elvis or nothing.”